 OK.
 St Anton am Arblerg round 2.
 Here we go.

-We arrived in Zurich, Switzerland sometime on Sunday and I was greeted with a very serious immigration officer.
-It seems like immigration officers have been looking at my passport and travel history in a bit more detail as of late and I understand why.
+We arrived in Zurich, Switzerland, sometime on Sunday, and I was greeted by a very serious immigration officer.
+It seems like immigration officers have been looking at my passport and travel history in a bit more detail, and I understand why.

 Below are two photos of the mountain which clearly show the depressing state of melted fake snow.

-It finally snowed on Wednesday or Thursday (I can’t recall which day) but it was only a couple of inches (if that) and the new snow had melted by the following afternoon because it was very warm.
+It finally snowed on Wednesday or Thursday (I can’t recall which day), but it was only a couple of inches, and the new snow had melted by the following afternoon.

-Up until the morning, we skied on the fresh snow, I had not been feeling well (again, dehydration and altitude acclimation).
+Up until the morning with the fresh snow, I had not been feeling well (pesky dehydration and altitude acclimation).
 I had no desire to eat or drink and was basically a bore to be around.
 There were times when I didn’t even want to be around myself.
-Then the snow came and I felt rejuvenated and we skied until about 1pm on the “fresh snow” day and then I thought it was a good idea to drink an entire bottle of wine at lunch in celebration of “fresh snow”.
+Then the snow came, and I felt rejuvenated, and we skied until about 1pm, and then I thought it was a good idea to drink an entire bottle of wine at lunch in celebration of “fresh snow”.